I sometimes hear about the “Children’s Home” on the news, but what kind of place is it?

 Q: Outline of investigation of children entering the children’s Training Facility (February 1st, 2018) The children’s Family Bureau of the MHLW, The Department of Disabilities and Health on welfare, Social Assistance Bureau, MHLW

-I started to live in a children’ when I was 7 years old because my parents divorced.
+In my case, I came into care and started to live in a Children’s Home when I was 7 years old because my parents divorced.

-First I was at the police station, then next, I was protected at the child guidance center for one month.
-I don’t specify now but during one month protection, staff of the child guidance center had meetings and they decided that it was difficult for me to go back to my house, so I started living in the facility.
+I am not going into too much detail but while I was protected at the Child Guidance Center for a month, the staff of the Center had meetings and they decided that it was difficult for me to go back to my home, so I started living in the Children’s Home.

-Parents’ divorce is not included in top 10 reasons, but some are sent by their parents’ divorce like me.
+Parents’ divorce is not listed in the top 10 reasons, but some children are brought into care due to their parents’ divorce like me.

-The length of time they will be living at the facility and prospects of home reversion.
+The length of time they live at the Homes and prospects of family reunification.

-Half of them don’t go back to their houses and keep living at the facilities till independence.
+More than a half of them don’t go back to their homes and keep living at the Children’s Homes until they become independent.